What are Social Security tips?

 What is a W2 form?

-A W-2 form, commonly referred as a Wage and Tax Statement, is a document that a business is required to deliver to each of their employees and the Internal Revenue Service (IRS).
+A W-2 form is different to the definition of social security tips, as it is commonly referred as a Wage and Tax Statement, is a document that a business is required to deliver to each of their employees and the Internal Revenue Service (IRS).
 It shows the prior year's income and tax withholding information for an employee.
 The W-2 is a crucial document in the preparation of federal and state tax returns.